 Things to Know About Travel to Zaragoza

-- Tarragona to Zaragoza is a mere 1 hour and 30 minutes journey on the train, landing you right between Madrid and Barcelona.
+Tarragona to Zaragoza is one hour and 30-minute journey on the train, landing you right between Madrid and Barcelona.
 Zaragoza is 90 minutes from Madrid by train and just under two hours from Barcelona.

-- You can book tickets via the Renfe website in English, and specific high-speed network tickets.
-All tickets have to be pre-booked (payable by Visa, Mastercard and Paypal), since you can’t turn up on the day and book at the station.
+- You can book standard and specific high-speed network tickets via the Renfe website, which is available in English.
+All tickets must be pre-booked (payable by Visa, Mastercard and Paypal), since you can’t turn up on the day and book at the station.

 - The AVE trains have nine classes if you count the overnight trains with sleeper/bed options, but there are two main ones to consider – Turista (a second class option with 2 x 2 seating rows) and Turista Plus, which is a little more spacious (with 2 x 1 seating rows).
 I travelled to each destination with a Turista ticket – comfortable and great value for money.

 - If you want to book a multi-stop trip, consider getting a ‘Spain Pass’, so you can travel using just one ticket for the AVE and other long-distance trains.
 You must reserve a seat before every trip, as limited space is assigned for Spain Pass holders.

 Zaragoza City Card

 If you are looking to visit many museums and monuments and make use of public transport, consider getting the Zaragoza Card.
 From €20 for 24 hours or €23 for 48 hours, you’ll have access to all major sites, buses, and tram lines, and discounts for listed shops and restaurants.